parduhn/rs-ms-arp/README.md

 }
 ```
 ## Release
 Deploy service witn `deploy.sh`.
 This copies the batch file `start_all.sh` to the directory /timeover/serivces.
-Use the script to start all service in this folder. the script will create a screen in the name of the service and start each service in this screen.
+Use the script with `bash` to start all service in this folder. the script will create a screen in the name of the service and start each service in this screen.

 This is located here, because it is the first service.